alfogrillo/MVVMKit/README.md

 **Responsibilities**
 - Show the application content.
-- Deliver the user interaction to the a `UIViewController`
+- Deliver the user interaction to a `UIViewController`

 ## UIViewController
 A subclass of `UIViewController`

 **Responsibilities**
-- Deliver the user interaction to the a View Model
+- Deliver the user interaction to the View Model
-- Bind the View Model on the view
+- Bind the View Model to the view

 Note: on iOS we divide the View entity of the MVVM pattern in two entities: `UIView` and `UIViewController`.